SasirekhaPV/Node.js-Tutorial/events.md

 ## But what <u>really</u> is an event

-Personally, I didn't understand of that jargon when I first encountered events.
+Personally, I didn't understand any of that jargon either when I first encountered events.

 Let's break it down shall we?